-Mr. Cuomo advises clients on all aspects of antitrust law, with an emphasis on U.S. and international merger reviews, and is one of only a handful of U.S.-based lawyers to appear in person before the Ministry of Commerce of the People's Republic of China (MOFCOM) in connection with a merger review.
-According to Legal 500, “Cuomo is often singled out for his ‘keen intelligence and many years of antitrust experience’, which allow him to ‘quickly apply law to new facts and provide well reasoned, easy to understand legal advice.’”
+In addition to appearing before the U.S. antitrust authorities, Paul regularly represents clients in international investigations and has appeared in person before numerous international authorities including the European Commission, the Ministry of Commerce of the People's Republic of China (MOFCOM), the Australian Competition and Consumer Commission (ACCC) and the Canadian Competition Bureau.
+According to Legal 500 (2017), “Cuomo is often singled out for his ‘keen intelligence and many years of antitrust experience’, which allows him to ‘quickly apply law to new facts and provide well reasoned, easy to understand legal advice.’”

-Outside of the merger area, Mr. Cuomo regularly advises Fortune 500 and smaller companies on the antitrust issues associated with their day-to-day business practices and represents companies in civil nonmerger and criminal grand jury investigations and antitrust litigation.
+In addition to working with clients to help secure antitrust clearances for transactions, Mr. Cuomo has represented third parties in international merger investigations, and he provides risk arbitrage advice.
+Outside of the merger area, Mr. Cuomo regularly advises Fortune 500 and smaller companies on the antitrust issues associated with their day-to-day business practices and represents companies in civil non-merger and criminal grand jury investigations and antitrust litigation.

 In addition, he serves as Antitrust Compliance Officer for the National Association of Music Merchants (NAMM), a 9,000+ member association of manufacturers, retailers and distributors of musical instruments and products, under the terms of a settlement agreement with the Federal Trade Commission.